banisterious/obsidian-oneirometrics/docs/USAGE.md

 3. **Backup Files**
    - Backup files are stored in the same directory as your project note
-   - They are marked with a 💾 icon in the file explorer
+   - They use .bak extension for better organization
    - You can safely delete old backups

 4. **Table Display Issues**
+   - Use the Readable Line Length toggle to control table width
    - Check if the table is properly contained within the table container
    - Verify that the readable line length setting isn't affecting the table
    - Ensure your theme supports the table styling